Info on this page

-What would be even better would be if I could make a bunch and can it.
 Well I found this great recipe and it turned out to be just what I was looking for.

 This recipe makes about 5 pints of sweet and sour sauce.
 You can either can it (instructions below), or if you don’t want to can it, place it in freezer containers and freeze it until you are ready to eat it.

 New to canning and want to watch me prepare this recipe?
 Click on the video below to watch me prepare this sweet and sour sauce recipe step by step.

 - 1 (20 oz.) cans pineapple chunks (drain, reserve the juice)

 - 1/2 cup sugar or Stevia

 Note: You can use any color of bell pepper you like for this recipe.
 I used yellow and orange bell peppers, and the sauce turned out to be a beautiful orange color, just like store bought sweet and sour sauce.
 I think if you used green peppers, the color of the sauce would change.